zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Geolocation in Policy Override Rules Conditions

-For instance the below example represents a security policy for a web application.
+For instance, the below example represents a security policy for a web application.
 The policy named as "override_rule_example" is based on a template called "POLICY_TEMPLATE_NGINX_BASE."
 The policy is set to operate in "blocking" mode, which means it will prevent certain activities.

 There's a specific configuration under "general" that deals with custom headers for cross-origin requests, specifically the "xff" header.
 The policy is configured to trust this header.